alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 Although the tutorial is built with many sections for readibility, I suggest progressing linearly since knowhow acquired in section n will sometimes be useful for section n+1.

-__Tutorial status__: this pags is under construction.
+__Tutorial status__: this page is finished, but the tutorial has never been tested yet.
+Happy to have feedbacks, and to revise and add content.

 # Introduction

 This tutorial describes how to run the GRISLI (Grenoble ice sheet and land ice) model ([Ritz, 2001](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2001jd900232)) on the linux cluster of Univ.
 Bourgogne (CCUB, Dijon).
 It should be easy to adapt to other clusters.

 This tutorial shows how to use the model in a simple way, by forcing the model with climatic boundary conditions (precipitations and surface air temperature) derived from the atmospheric general circulation model LMDZ, using a standard, large model grid of resolution 40 km × 40 km centered over the South Pole.
 [Ladant et al. (2014)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2013PA002593) developed an asynchronous coupling method permitting to account for the feedbacks of the ice sheet on global climate (also used by [Pohl et al. (2016)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016PA002928)); this more sophisticated setup is not described here.
 The documentation may be updated later upon request.
-The experimental setup desribed in this tutorial hence permits to investigate glacial inception a-la [Ladant et al. (2016)](https://www.nature.com/articles/ncomms12771) but cannot be used to quantify ice-sheet-climate equilibria (For a comparison, compare Figs. 2 and 3 of [Pohl et al. (2016)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016PA002928)).
+As for now, the experimental setup desribed in this tutorial only permits to investigate glacial inception a-la [Ladant et al. (2016)](https://www.nature.com/articles/ncomms12771); it cannot be used to quantify climate-ice-sheet equilibria (For a comparison, compare Figs. 2 and 3 of [Pohl et al. (2016)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016PA002928)).

 Please note that the GRISLI source code is not freely available.